oTTeuMsTudio/teach-me-rust-deepseek/Full Stack Web Development in Rust/Day 05.md

 2. 📱 Making the app mobile-friendly with Tailwind CSS
 3. 🧪 Writing tests for server functions and WebSocket logic
 4. 📊 Adding analytics or logging with tracing

-Let me know which feature you'd like to build next — I'm here to guide you step-by-step!